 Using A Dab Rig

 Among others, the most common way to consume shatter is with a specialized water pipe called a dab rig, which also involves flash vaporization.
 It requires contact with a hot surface to vaporize, which makes a blow torch an essential tool.
+You can find great options at Dr Dabber.

 Cannabis dabbing is a process of inhaling vapors from marijuana concentrates or oils.
 It’s especially a popular method among young adults and teenagers.